Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 When making a diagnosis, the doctor may prescribe:

-• RSK with actinolysate (complement binding reaction).
+• RSC with actinolysate (complement fixation reaction).

 Treatment of actinomycosis

-• For abdominal and pulmonary actinomycosis - intravenous benzylpenicillin (10,000,000 units per day or more for 1-1.5 months), then phenoxymethylpenicillin (2-5 g per day for 2-5 months).
+• For the abdominal form and actinomycosis of the lungs - benzylpenicillin intravenously (10,000,000 units per day or more for 1-1.5 months), then - phenoxymethylpenicillin (2-5 g per day for 2-5 months).

-• With the development of secondary staphylococcal infection - dicloxacillin or antibiotics of the tetracycline group, anaerobic - metronidazole.
+• With the development of secondary staphylococcal infection- dicloxacillin or antibiotics of the tetracycline group, anaerobic - metronidazole.

 Folk remedies